Board overview¶

 Mechanics¶

 The Jetson Orin Baseboard PCB is 120x60 millimeters (WxL) which translates into 4.72x2.36 inch.
 The overall height of the set depends on the cooling module attached.
 The base setup with a default cooling module is 37 mm or 1.45 inch tall.
 The KiCad PCB design files include mechanical layers with dimensions specified for the fastening holes and notable components.
 The board with the Jetson Module, M.2 storage and cooling module weighs 164g (5.78oz).
-The mechanical STEP model of the Jetson Orin Baseboard is provided in the 1.1.6 design release available on GitHub.
+The mechanical STEP models of the Jetson Orin Baseboard in notable revisions are provided in the releases sections available on GitHub.